CCY-dev/EV_paper_code/README.md

-This repository holds the input data and scripts for the metabolites and miRNAs analyses in the paper "Endothelial-derived extracellular vesicles as potential mediators of impaired angiogenesis and cardiovascular disease in pediatric chronic kidney disease"
+This repository holds the input data and scripts for the metabolites and miRNAs analyses in the paper "Endothelial-derived extracellular vesicles as potential mediators of impaired angiogenesis and cardiovascular disease in pediatric chronic kidney disease".
+The description of each file is as below.

 1. Database_CKD-EVs_polished_noRed_noBlue.xlsx: The input file containing EV and metabolite data
 2. Database_CKD-EVs_polished_noRed_noBlue_miRNA_total_raw.txt: The input file containing miRNA data